-SECTION 4.2 The Treasurer or his/her designee is responsible for bank reconciliations a minimum of once monthly.
-Bank statements should be delivered to the Treasuer unopened.
+SECTION 4.2.
+The Finance Officer or their designee is responsible for bank reconciliations a minimum of once monthly.
+Bank statements should be delivered to the Finance Officer unopened.
 Each bank statement, assets, and liabilities shall be reconciled to both the checkbook and the general ledger.